bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 switchWal
    If set to *true* (default), the plugin will let Postgres write a new wal file, if the current Log Sequence Number (LSN) is greater than the LSN from the previous job to make sure changes will go into the backup.
 Default: *true*

+switchWalTimeout
+   Timeout in seconds to wait for WAL archiving after WAL switch, default 60 seconds.

 Restore